CSSAuditors/audit/site/reports/bundesliga-2021-03.md

       - description: >-
           ### The Findings

-          The Bundesliga site’s average homepage loads 8 External CSS files, 4 `<style>` tags, and 30 `style` attributes.
+          The average Bundesliga site’s homepage loads 8 External CSS files, 4 `<style>` tags, and 30 `style` attributes.

       - chart:
           item: ReportCountCombined
           type: extractor
           info: This graph is interactive.
-You could hover or tap regions to see extra information and enable or disable specific metric by clicking on a label below graph.
+You could hover or tap regions to see extra information and enable or disable specific metric by clicking on a label below the graph.
       - description: >-
-          FC Augsburg loads only one External CSS, Bayern 04 Leverkusen and FC Union Berlin loads two External CSS each, while the Bundesliga site loads 40 External CSS.
+          Augsburg loads only one, Bayer Leverkusen and Union Berlin load two, while the Bundesliga site loads 40 External CSS files.

-          All Bundesliga sites loads `<style>` tag CSS.
-Bayern 04 Leverkusen, Borussia Mönchengladbach, Eintracht Frankfurt, FSV Mainz 05 and Hertha Berlin loads one `<style>` tag CSS, while on the Bundesliga site loads 39 <style> tag CSS.
-Other clubs range from 2 to 8 <style> tag CSS.
+          All Bundesliga sites use `<style>` tags.
+Bayer Leverkusen, Borussia Mönchengladbach, Eintracht Frankfurt, Mainz 05 and Hertha use a single `<style>` tag.
+The Bundesliga site loads 39 `<style>` tag.
+Other clubs range from 2 to 8 `<style>` tag.

           Also all Bundesliga sites use inline `style` attributes.
-FC Köln, VfB Stuttgart and VfL Wolfsburg use only a few `style` attributes, DCS Arminia Bielefeld and SV Werder Bremen use about 60 `style` attributes, while FC Union Berlin uses as many as 154 `style` attributes.
+Köln, Stuttgart and Wolfsburg use only a few `style` attributes, Arminia Bielefeld and SV Werder Bremen use about 60 `style` attributes, while Union Berlin uses as many as 154 `style` attributes.
   - title: >-
       Top and Bottom Sites
     list:
       - description: >-
           Top three Bundesliga sites in terms of CSS file size are:

-          - DCS Arminia Bielefeld,
+          - Arminia Bielefeld,

-          - FC Union Berlin, and
+          - Union Berlin, and

-          - FC Köln.
+          - Köln.

           On the other side, the bottom three sites in terms of CSS file size are: